GenerousLabs/git-remote-encrypted/README.md

 **WARNING**: This is very early stage code.
 It contains bugs, the encryption
 \*setup is weak, do not use it for anything which requires high security.

+## Usage

+To experiment with this code, hopefully the following will get you up and running, and if not, PRs / issues welcome.

+- clone this repo
+- install dependencies with `yarn`
+- `yarn workspaces run build` to build all the code
+- Now you need to link `packages/git-remote-encrypted/dist/cli/index.js` into your path, and it needs to be called `git-remote-encrypted`.
+  - If you have a `~/bin` folder in your path you can do this
+    `ln -s packages/git-remote-encrypted/dist/cli/index.js ~/bin/git-remote-encrypted`
+  - Otherwise, substitute `~/bin` for another directory alread in your PATH

+To push to a new repository

+- Create a new empty repository on your favourite host (GitHub is fine)
+- Create a local repo
+  - `mkdir testing-encrypted-git`
+  - `cd testing-encrypted-git`
+  - `git init .`
+  - `git remote add enc encrypted::git@github.com:user/repo.git`
+    - Or swap this for your any other git url prefixed with `encrypted::`
+  - Add some files, commit
+    - `echo testing > testing && git add testing && git commit -m 'it works!!'`
+- Push as normal
+  - `git push -u enc master`
+- Now check the repo on GitHub
+  - Behold encrypted content

+NOTE: Your encryption keys have been saved in plain text inside `.git` at:
+`testing-encrypted-git/.git/encrypted-keys/keys.json`

+To clone from an existing repository

+- Follow the steps above to have a remote which is already encrypted
+- Create a local repo
+  - `mkdir testing-decrypted-git`
+  - `cd testing-decrypted-git`
+  - `git init .`
+  - `git remote add enc encrypted::git@github.com:user/repo.git`
+    - Or swap this for your any other git url prefixed with `encrypted::`

+* Restore your keys
+  - `mkdir .git/encrypted-keys`
+  - Copy the JSON into `.git/encrypted-keys/keys.json`

+- Pull as normal
+  - `git pull enc master`
+  - `git branch -u enc/master`
+- Behold decrypted content

+NOTE: Your remote backup is useless without the keys.
+You are reponsible for saving them somewhere.

+NOTE: This software is extremely experimental, do not rely on it for anything important.

+Now try `git push` and `git pull` in both directories.
+Check the view on GitHub.

 ## Architecture

 Inspired by [git-remote-gcrypt]() git-remote-encrypted builds a second,